OneBusAway/onebusaway-iphone/README.md

 ## Test latest development release

-If you would like to help test the latest development release, email us at [iphone-app@onebusaway.org](mailto:iphone-app@onebusaway.org) to be added to our TestFlight Beta testing group.
+Join the TestFlight beta by following this link: https://testflight.apple.com/join/xj9o3Y5y.
+We have capped it to only work 500 times, so if you run into a problem using it, please email us at [iphone-app@onebusaway.org](mailto:iphone-app@onebusaway.org) to be added to our TestFlight Beta testing group.

 ## Contributing